The original, independent guide to Lisbon

 A taxi to or from Sete Rios is a good idea late at night or if you are weary from a long bus journey.
 A taxi from Sete Rios to central Lisbon will cost between €10-15 (depending on traffic) and there is a €1.60 surcharge for luggage.
 Always insist that the meter is used, to prevent overcharging.
 The nearest taxi rank to the bus station is on the Rua Professor Lima Basto, (GPS: 38.74053, -9.165863), and is under the railway tracks, close to the entrance to Sete Rios train station.

 If your final destination is Sintra, then catch the urban train service that departs from Sete Rios train station (see link to guide).
-There are also train service to Setubal from Sete Rois train station, and these are operated by Fertagus (https://www.fertagus.pt/)
+There are also train services to Setubal from Sete Rois train station, and these are operated by Fertagus (https://www.fertagus.pt/)

 Related articles: Lisbon taxi guide - Lisbon metro – Lisbon to Sintra guide

-Rede Expressos is the main intercity bus company of Portugal and their network of intercity buses cover all of Portugal.
+Rede Expressos is the main intercity bus company of Portugal and their network of intercity buses covers all of Portugal.
 They operate modern, safe and clean coaches, and services are punctual, reliable and surprisingly inexpensive.
 If you are planning long distance bus travel within Portugal their website is the best place to identify routes, calculate fares and purchase tickets.
 The Rede Expressos website has an English section and is found here:

 Bus tickets can be purchased up to 30 days in advance and popular routes (especially at the weekend) do sell out.

-In recent years Rede Expressos has acquired numerous competitors, within the same company are Eva (the main bus company of the Algarve), Citi Express (intercity services of northern Portugal) and Renex (expresses coaches from Lisbon to the Algarve).
+In recent years Rede Expressos has acquired numerous competitors, and within the same company are Eva (the main bus company of the Algarve), Citi Express (intercity services of northern Portugal) and Renex (expresses coaches from Lisbon to the Algarve).

 If you are travelling by one of these companies, you will be departing (or arriving) at Sete Rios.
 The only exception is Renex which historically departed/terminated from Oriente bus station, but these Renex services still pass through Sete Rios.
 Intercity bus tickets for these three companies can be purchased on the Rede Expressos website or from the Sete Rios ticket offices.